Reacting to a Bear Encounter

 Often times, slowly putting distance between yourself and the bear will defuse the situation.
 Draw your bear spray from the holster, remove the safety tab, and prepare to use it if the bear charges.

 Should you climb a tree?
 Climbing a tree to avoid an attack might be an option but is often impractical.
 Remember all black bears and most grizzly bears can climb trees (especially if there is something up the tree that the bear really wants).
 Running to a tree or frantically climbing a tree may provoke a nonaggressive bear to chase you.
-Many people have been pulled from trees before they can get high enough to get away.
+People have been pulled from trees before they can get high enough to get away.
 Also, you have probably not climbed a tree since you were ten years old and it is harder than you remember.
 In most cases climbing a tree is a poor decision.

 How to React to a Charging Bear